carlos-bitencourt/effortGNN/README.md

 ---

 The system is fully aligned with the methodology described in the associated research paper:

+Carlos Bitencourt, Marcelo A. S. Turine, Vanessa A. Borges, and Bruno M. Nogueira.
+2026.
-Combining Textual Embeddings and Graph Neural Networks for Agile Software Effort Estimation
+Combining Textual Embeddings and Graph Neural Networks for Agile Software Effort Estimation.
+In The 41st ACM/SIGAPP Symposium on Applied Computing (SAC ’26), March 23–27, 2026, Thessaloniki, Greece.
+ACM, New York, NY, USA, 8 pages. https://doi.org/10.1145/3748522.3780007